 The BBC News Channel's chief political correspondent Norman Smith said having waded into the row, there would now be huge political pressure on Mr Cameron and Mr Osborne to take action against the individuals and schemes concerned.

 Labour leader Ed Miliband said: "I'm not in favour of tax avoidance obviously, but I don't think it is for politicians to lecture people about morality.

-"I think what the politicians need to do is - if the wrong thing is happening - change the law to prevent that tax avoidance happening."'Preparing to litigate'
+"I think what the politicians need to do is - if the wrong thing is happening - change the law to prevent that tax avoidance happening."

 The Times is also reporting that Take That band members Gary Barlow, Howard Donald and Mark Owen have used another partnership run by Icebreaker Management Services.

 It provides tax relief in return for investments in the music industry.